nimh-dsst/dataSci_job_ad_2024/README.md

 Email your resume, a cover letter, and a code sample that demonstrates you are all three of the above to:

 DATASCI-JOBSEARCH@mail.nih.gov

+The National Institutes of Health is an equal opportunity employer.